QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Method

 \subsection{Tuning the Mamba with StylePrompt}

-Although the Mamba architecture offers reduced computational complexity compared to other models, achieving higher performance still necessitates a substantial number of parameters, which poses a challenge for efficient and transferable learning critical in Image Quality Assessment (IQA) tasks.
-Prompt tuning\cite{VPT,lester2021power}, a common method for efficient fine-tuning, presents a promising approach.
-However, conventional prompt tuning techniques involving convolutional or attention operations still require significant parameter overhead\cite{PromptIR}.
-Considering the need for transfer learning in IQA tasks to adapt specifically to the current distortion style, we propose the StylePrompt to enhance the transferability of IQA capabilities.
-Our method achieves results comparable to full-parameter fine-tuning with a minimal parameter increase.We illustrate the StylePrompt we used in Figure\ref{fig:QMamba and StylePrompt}.
-Our StylePrompt consists of two parts, which are described in detail below:
+Although the Mamba architecture reduces computational complexity compared to other models, achieving higher performance still requires a substantial number of parameters, which poses a challenge for efficient transferable learning, crucial for IQA tasks.
+We observe that domain shifts in IQA tasks tend to correlate with their feature statistics or style~\cite{styleam}, such as mean and variance.
+Building on this insight, we propose a lightweight tuning strategy, StylePrompt, designed to adjust the mean and variance of the pre-trained QMamba features, thereby aligning them with the distortions and content types of the target domain.
+This approach enables us to achieve results comparable to full-parameter fine-tuning while using a minimal number of parameters, significantly enhancing both the efficiency and performance of QMamba in transferable IQA tasks.
+Figure~\ref{fig: QMamba and StylePrompt} illustrates the StylePrompt, which consists of two components that will be described in detail below: